Baqend/js-sdk/README.md

 If you want to use the realtime streaming queries, you have to either use `baqend-streaming.js` or `baqend-streaming.min.js` for production.

-In Addition, you must include [Rx.js](https://github.com/ReactiveX/rxjs) v5 into your project.
+In Addition, you can include [Rx.js](https://github.com/ReactiveX/rxjs) v5 into your project, for many advanced Observable features.
-As minimal setup, the rxjs Observable is required.
 You can use the unpkg CDN:

 ```html